HP EX950 NVMe M.2 SSD

 Like most SSDs using TLC NAND while targeting the high end of the market, the EX950 uses a combination of DRAM or SLC-mode caches to achieve high write performance.
 Once the SLC cache is exhausted, write performance will be significantly reduced.
 In comparison, drives based on MLC (multi-level cell) NAND, such as the Samsung 970 PRO, do not need this type of solution.

-Thanks to its improved SM2262EN controller, the HP EX950 is faster than its predecessor the EX920 and should remain one of the top performers in the segment for most of 2019 at the very least.
+Thanks to its improved SM2262EN controller, the HP EX950 is faster than its predecessor the EX920 and should remain one of the top performers in the category for most of 2019 at the very least.

 |HP EX950 Specifications||512 GB||1 TB||2 TB|